Seemavij/shanaya/README.md

 .
 All of the social media icons correctly take to you their respective social media pages which open in a new page as expected.

 .
-The Facebook icon correctly went to the Laneys Loft Facebook page.
+The Facebook icon correctly went to the Shanaya Facebook page.

 * Emails :
 --------